jbsouvestre/inline-style-loader/readme.md

 # inline-style-loader
-a webpack loader that imports a css file and converts it to be used as an inline style
+A webpack loader that imports a css file and converts it to be used as an inline style

 ## Usage
 ```css